OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 :::

 To interact with the Stylus testnet, you need to manually configure two specific networks in your MetaMask plugin.
-Here’s how to set them up:
+Here’s how to set them up (for more details, refer to the [MetaMask documentation](https://docs.metamask.io/wallet/how-to/manage-networks/add-network/)):

 1. Arbitrum Sepolia: